Jujstme/Autosplitters/Sonic & All-Star Racing Transformed/README.md

 ## Behavior
 * The timer will automatically start when you confirm your character selection at the first track for both All-Cups and World Tour categories
 * In GP mode, splits are triggered as soon as you cross the finish line at the end of each track
 * In World Tour, splits are triggered whenever you succesfully complete an event and gains stars for doing so.
-Failing an event will not trigger a split
+Failing an event will not trigger a split.
+* Completing Race of Ages in Moonlight Park / Superstar Showdown will not trigger a split until you get to the credits screen, as those 2 events represent the last event of the Any%/100% category.
+When you have to re-do Race of Ages in Twilight Park in order to get the 4th star after unlocking S-class, LiveSplit will split correctly
 * The in-game timer is grabbed from the game directly.
 Due to how the game behaves when showing the total time for a race, there might be a 1 or 2 ms difference between the time shown by LiveSplit and the time displayed by the game.
 The time displayed by LiveSplit is more accurate anyway :)

 ## Note